1token-tech/onetoken-ctp/README.md

 	  make
       ```

-	Defaultly, dynamic library will be generated.
-If you want to use static library, add -DBUILD_SHARED_LIBS=0 when execute the cmake command `cmake ../ -DBUILD_SHARED_LIBS=0`
+	By default, dynamic library will be generated.
+If you want to build static library, add -DBUILD_SHARED_LIBS=0 when execute the cmake command `cmake ../ -DBUILD_SHARED_LIBS=0`

 	> ps: libcpprest with apt-get version on Ubuntu has some problems, so we provide a built library in repository.